Biodiversity: Distribution

 Terrestrial biodiversity is thought to be up to 25 times greater than ocean biodiversity.
 Forests harbour most of Earth's terrestrial biodiversity.
 The conservation of the world's biodiversity is thus utterly dependent on the way in which we interact with and use the world's forests.
 A new method used in 2011, put the total number of species on Earth at 8.7 million, of which 2.1 million were estimated to live in the ocean.
 However, this estimate seems to under-represent the diversity of microorganisms.
 Forests provide habitats for 80 percent of amphibian species, 75 percent of bird species and 68 percent of mammal species.
 About 60 percent of all vascular plants are found in tropical forests.
 Mangroves provide breeding grounds and nurseries for numerous species of fish and shellfish and help trap sediments that might otherwise adversely affect seagrass beds and coral reefs, which are habitats for many more marine species.
 Forests span around 4 billion acres (nearly a third of the Earth's land mass) and are home to approximately 80% of the world's biodiversity.
 About 1 billion hectares are covered by primary forests.
 Over 700 million hectares of the world's woods are officially protected.

 The biodiversity of forests varies considerably according to factors such as forest type, geography, climate and soils – in addition to human use.
 Most forest habitats in temperate regions support relatively few animal and plant species and species that tend to have large geographical distributions, while the montane forests of Africa, South America and Southeast Asia and lowland forests of Australia, coastal Brazil, the Caribbean islands, Central America and insular Southeast Asia have many species with small geographical distributions.
 Areas with dense human populations and intense agricultural land use, such as Europe, parts of Bangladesh, China, India and North America, are less intact in terms of their biodiversity.
 Northern Africa, southern Australia, coastal Brazil, Madagascar and South Africa, are also identified as areas with striking losses in biodiversity intactness.
-European forests in EU and non-EU nations comprise more than 30% of Europe's land mass (around 227 million hectares), representing an almost 10% growth since 1990.
+European forests comprise more than a third of Europe's land mass (227 million hectares), and the area has grown almost 10% since 1990.